TTTyq/AIDA-page/backend/README.md

 ### Core Endpoints
 - `GET /`: Welcome message
-- `GET /artists`: List all artists
+- `GET /api/v1/artists`: List all artists
-- `GET /artists/{artist_id}`: Get a specific artist by ID
+- `GET /api/v1/artists/{artist_id}`: Get a specific artist by ID
+- `POST /api/v1/artists`: Create a new artist
+- `PUT /api/v1/artists/{artist_id}`: Update an existing artist
+- `DELETE /api/v1/artists/{artist_id}`: Delete an artist
+- `GET /api/v1/artists/search`: Search artists with various filters
-- `POST /ai-interaction`: Interact with AI artists
+- `POST /api/v1/ai-interaction`: Interact with AI artists

-### Test and Data Management Endpoints
+### Data Management Endpoints
-- `GET /api/test`: Test GET API with query parameters
-- `POST /api/test`: Test POST API with request body
-- `POST /api/upload-csv`: Upload a CSV file for processing
+- `POST /api/v1/data/upload-csv`: Upload a CSV file for processing
-- `GET /api/import-test-data`: Import test data from the data/test_table.csv file
+- `GET /api/v1/data/import-test-data`: Import test data from the data/test_table.csv file

+### Test Endpoints
+- `GET /api/v1/test`: Test GET API with query parameters
+- `POST /api/v1/test`: Test POST API with request body

+## Development

+### Adding New Endpoints

+1. Create a new file in `app/api/v1/endpoints/`
+2. Define your router and endpoints
+3. Register the router in `app/api/v1/__init__.py`

+### Adding New Models

+1. Create a new file in `app/models/`
+2. Define your model class
+3. Create corresponding schema in `app/schemas/`

+### Adding New Services

+1. Create a new file in `app/services/`
+2. Define your service class with business logic
+3. Use the service in your endpoints